UX DESIGN CHECKLISTS

 - Does clicking on a scroll arrow cause the document to move a distance of one unit in the chosen direction?
 Is it appropriate to the application?

 - Is the function of the arrow keys different from the function of the scroll bar?

 - When appropriate, do buttons have descriptive labels? ('Destroy Power Supply' rather than 'OK')

-- Does the default button (if any) have a bold outline around it?
+- Does the default button (if any) have consistent styling?
+(A bold outline or color, location, etc.)